 Language will always play a big part in your localization strategy as it’s how you’ll effectively communicate with your new markets.
-Translating your content, marketing messages, and even considering different social media accounts will allow you to speak to your audience.
+Translating your content and marketing messages, and even considering different social media accounts will allow you to speak to your audience.

-Whether you’re using website translation solutions like Weglot where you’ll benefit from a first layer of machine translation (with post-editing features) or going down a more traditional translation route – including a ‘human’ element to your content will develop trust in your new markets.
+Whether you’re using website translation solutions like Weglot where you’ll benefit from a first layer of machine translation (with post-editing features) or going down a more traditional translation route – it’s clear that including a ‘human’ element to your content will develop trust in your new markets.

 When we say ‘human’ we mean using a native speaker to look over your translations to adapt the content to include nuances and idioms familiar to your new audience.
 Simply translating from English to a new target language won’t always incorporate cultural nuance.